 Like in the previous question, it depends totally on what I’m working on.
 Many large companies have very strict guidelines or master brands on their corporate design, and they must be followed of course, everything else is pure creation.
 We rarely have good materials when we make a pitch, then we have to browse the net, or find other sources for proper info.

-Yeah, quiet often actually.
+Yeah, quite often actually.
 Using Strata to build up a campaign in stores, or showing new package design is perfect.
-I recently made a sketch over a large tent area that serves drinks and beverages to thousands of girls at Europes largest running-series for woman.
+I recently made a sketch of a large tent area that serves drinks and beverages to thousands of girls at Europe’s largest running series for woman.
 Touring to 17 different locations throughout Sweden and with over 142,000 girls participating.
-I've also worked on campaigns like a lottery where I needed to make an action marketing campaign for the lottery in over 900 stores in sweden.
-We printed over 4.3 million folders that were supplied to the stores and mailed home to members about the lottery etc. In this case the lottery ticket wasn't printed yet but I still needed to show it in the advertising campaign and tv-spots.
+I’ve also worked on campaigns like a lottery where I needed to make an action marketing campaign for the lottery in over 900 stores in Sweden.
+We printed over 4.3 million folders that were supplied to the stores and mailed home to members about the lottery etc. In this case the lottery ticket wasn’t printed yet but I still needed to show it in the advertising campaign and TV spots.
 I solved the problem by making it in Strata.
-I've made a model for Brostaden, a real estate company, to show how their large trash containers could be stationed outside office buildings.
-I've created a showroom for DHL Express HQ in which they could show key customers and visitors their new campaign and corporate design etc.
+I’ve made a model for Brostaden, a real estate company, to show how their large trash containers could be stationed outside office buildings.
+I’ve created a showroom for DHL Express HQ in which they could show key customers and visitors their new campaign and corporate design etc.

 Play and have fun.
 Don’t avoid anything.
 All creativity comes from the heart.